Antibody Validation Strategies: CiteAb introductory guides

 - What are the benefits and limitations of each approach?

-As part of our commitment to increasing awareness and driving improvements in the field, we have been partners in running the International Antibody Validation meeting for several years – the first meeting was held back in 2014.
+As part of our commitment to increasing awareness and driving improvements in the field, we have been partners in running the International Antibody Validation meeting for several years, learning much on this topic.

 What is antibody validation testing for specificity?

-Antibody validation that we discuss today, often based upon the ‘five pillars of antibody validation’, gives you that extra supporting evidence that your antibody will work as you expect, against the target you want.
+Often based upon the ‘five pillars of antibody validation’, this testing gives you supporting evidence that your antibody will work as you expect, against the target you want.

 Why is antibody validation important?

-When antibody validation is not done properly the result can be as severe as paper retractions, irreproducible research, and even whole research fields being led astray.
+When antibody validation is not done properly the result can be severe.
+Paper retractions, irreproducible research, and even whole research fields being led astray.

 This issue can derail emerging, exciting fields as well as those already well established.
-For example, a new field based around the discovery of oestrogen receptor β (ERβ/ESR2) did not evolve in the exciting direction that was expected.
+A new field based around the discovery of oestrogen receptor β (ERβ/ESR2) did not evolve in the exciting direction that was expected.
 Why?
-A group tested 13 anti-ERβ antibodies and found that only one was specific in IHC, contradicting the findings of many early studies that shaped the field [4].
+A group tested 13 anti-ERβ antibodies and found that only one was specific in IHC, contradicting the findings of many early studies that shaped the field [3].

 Undoubtedly, the common thread running through all these examples is the importance of antibody validation.